Code-Institute-Submissions/chef_mate/README.md

 As a user, I expect to:
 * Easily understand what this service offers.
-* Get a clear picture on how this service benefits me.
+* Get a clear picture of how this service benefits me.
 * Be able to quickly navigate between different sets of information.
 * Have no difficulties in registering with the service.